Takashiidobe/notes/src/books/learn-you-a-haskell/learn-you-a-haskell-chapter-2.md

 -- [0.1,0.3,0.5,0.7,0.8999999999999999,1.0999999999999999]
 ```

-ranges can be lazy, just don\'t end the right hand side
+ranges can be lazy, just don't end the right hand side

 ```hs
 x = [13,26..]